History of Bates Campus Buildings

 Located at 143 Wood Street, the building was acquired in 1979 for use as a dormitory.
 Named for long-time College trustee (1952-1982) Cecil Holmes ’19, it is still used as a campus residence.

 Built at a cost of approximately $6 million by the Architects Collaborative of Cambridge, Massachusetts Merrill Gymnasium was dedicated in September of 1980.
 It was named for Margaret Hopkins Merrill, daughter of Bates graduate Elizabeth Watson Merrill ’02.

 The complex consists of the Reis Wing named for Bates graduate Waldo F. Reis ’24.
 It contains six squash courts, two handball-racquetball courts, two classrooms, two weight-training rooms, a multi-purpose room along with locker and shower facilities.
 The 25-meter pool is named for Bates graduate Carolyn E. Tarbell ’19 and has eight lanes and an underwater window.
 The field house has a 200-meter track which encloses four tennis/volleyball courts.
 The facility has both oil and natural gas boilers.
 Originally, solar panels on the roof were used for heating water however these were removed in the late 1990s.

 Canham House (1985, dedicated)

 Canham House, located at 146 Wood Street, was dedicated in 1985 and named for Erwin D. Canham ’25.
 Mr. Canham served as a College trustee for forty-five years and was a former editor-in-chief of the Christian Science Monitor.
 Originally housing the history department, which moved to Pettengill Hall in 1999, the building then became home to the Mathematics and Statistics Workshop until it moved to Ladd Library in 2013.
-Canham is now the home of the Bates Career Development Center.
+Canham is now the home of the Center for Purposeful Work.